oliveira-a/site/files/resume/resume.md

 * Designed and implemented **Azure Function Apps** for third-party software integration
 * Implemented **CI/CD** pipelines using **Azure DevOps** for incremental deployments and automated testing
 * Created an **Angular** web application, using **TypeScript**, for **Apigee** log monitoring
-* Developed a python application for automating reports on version controlled projects and their SonarCloud statistics, using a pipeline oriented architecture with the help of **functools** library
+* Developed a python application for automating reports on version controlled projects and their respective SonarCloud statistics, using a pipeline oriented architecture with the help of **functools** library

 ### Software Engineer | Pear Technology Ltd. (October 2020 to July 2022)